barryclark/jekyll-now/_posts/2014-06-10-see-pixyll-in-action.md

 categories: jekyll pixyll
 ---

-There is a significant amount of subtle, yet precisely calibrated styling to ensure that your content is emphasized while still looking aesthetically pleasing.
+There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.

 All links are easy to [locate and discern](#), yet don't detract from the harmony